SSWConsulting/SSW.Rules.Content/rules/do-you-understand-the-value-of-consistency/rule.md

 * **Get straight to the meat of the customer's problem.**
   For example, our developers don't need to decide whether to implement base forms or user controls.
 They already know because it's covered in [Rules to Better Windows Forms Applications](https://www.ssw.com.au/ssw/Standards/Rules/RulesToBetterWindowsForms.aspx#UserControls).

-At SSW we create standards for all manner of processes: from coding practices to project proposals and how to lock the office up at night.
+Creating standards for all manner of processes is the norm for SSW: from coding practices to project proposals and how to lock the office up at night.
 From the developer's perspective, consistency means that we understand each other's code, and if we don't know something, a standard will often save us asking someone.
 No more Chinese whispers and less time wasted.
 From the customer's perspective, consistency leads to a reliable and repeatable experience.

 The following story illustrates these values: